The short is "no", as an individual must have visa permission when submitting an application through the Long Residence Rule for ILR.

-The Long Residence Rule is an immigration route leading to indefinite leave to remain (ILR) and is available to those who have completed a period of 10 years continuous lawful residence in the UK through most types of long term leave or permission.
+The Long Residence Rule is an immigration route leading to indefinite leave to remain (ILR), and is available to those who have completed a period of ten years continuous lawful residence in the UK, through most types of long term leave or visa permission.

-The net impact of the April 2024 changes are significant and can be challenging.
-Our team of lawyers can provide expert guidance.
+The net impact of the April 2024 changes are significant and can be challenging, see section below.

 ILR Long Residence Requirements